Pauan/blender-bake-scene/README.md

 * The textures created by this add-on can be directly used in DECALmachine.

-* I recommend baking with 100% Compression.
+* I recommend baking with 100% `Compression`.
 This slows down the baking, but it means much smaller file sizes.

 * The origin point `(0x, 0y, 0z)` is always used as the center for the textures.

-The `Size` option controls how much of your scene it will bake, anything outside of `Size` won't be baked.
+   The `Size` option specifies how big your scene is, anything outside of `Size` won't be baked.

    By default it bakes a `2m x 2m` box centered on the origin.

 * If you want the texture files to have a prefix you can simply add it to the `Output` folder: